jamielliottg/Berry-Bash/README.md

 # Adding screens to your voice experience

 This Alexa sample skill demonstrates the use of interactive render template directives through multi modal screen design.
-It provides an infrastructure that on one hand, provides lists to users to allow them to select from and get more information about topics.
-On the other hand, it also provides users with a quiz that supports both touch and voice control.
-It can also be used as a template as you can modify the hard coded data to offer choices and information about your chosen topic.
+It provides an infrastructure that on one hand, provides lists to users to allow them to select from and get more information about topics (which are then rendered via body templates).
+On the other hand, it also provides users with a quiz that supports both touch and voice control. **Most importantly, the skill has been designed in such a way that you can modify the core skill data to any category you like!**

 If this is your first time here, you're new to Alexa Skills Development, or you're looking for more detailed instructions, click the **Get Started** button below: